ComPDFKit/compdfkit-pdf-sdk-react-native/README.md

 end
 ```

-5. Go to the **compdfkit_rn/ios** folder and run the `pod install` command:
+3. Go to the **compdfkit_rn/ios** folder and run the `pod install` command:

 ```bash
 pod install
 ```

+**Note:** If SSL network requests fail to download the `ComPDFKit` library when you run `pod install`, you can see the processing method in [Troubleshooting](#Troubleshooting).

-6. Open your project's Workspace in Xcode:
+4. Open your project's Workspace in Xcode:

 ```bash
 open ios/PDFView_RN.xcworkspace
 ```

-7. Make sure the deployment target is set to 10.0 or higher:
+5. Make sure the deployment target is set to 10.0 or higher:

 <img src="Image/1-1.png" width="80%" height="80%"/>

-8. Import resource file，***"OpenPDFModule.swift"*** is the bridging file for connecting React Native to the iOS native module.
+6. Import resource file，***"OpenPDFModule.swift"*** is the bridging file for connecting React Native to the iOS native module.

 <img src="Image/1-2.png" alt="1-2" width="80%" height="80%"/>

-9. Search for **bridging** in the **Build Settings** and locate the **Objective-C Bridging Header** option.
+7. Search for **bridging** in the **Build Settings** and locate the **Objective-C Bridging Header** option.
 Then, enter the file path of the header file ***"ComPDFKit_RN-Bridging-Header.h"***:

 <img src="Image/1-9.png" alt="1-9" width="80%" height="80%"/>

-10. Add the PDF document you want to display to your application by dragging it into your project.
+8. Add the PDF document you want to display to your application by dragging it into your project.
 On the dialog that's displayed, select Finish to accept the default integration options.
 You can use "developer_guide_ios.pdf" as an example.

 <img src="Image/1-7.png" width="80%" height="80%" />

-11. To protect user privacy, before accessing the sensitive privacy data, you need to find the ***"Info"*** configuration in your iOS 10.0 or higher iOS project and configure the relevant privacy terms as shown in the following picture.
+9. To protect user privacy, before accessing the sensitive privacy data, you need to find the ***"Info"*** configuration in your iOS 10.0 or higher iOS project and configure the relevant privacy terms as shown in the following picture.

 <img src="Image/1-8.png" width="80%" height="80%" />